How to use the Enigma II Machine for Escape Rooms

-It is important to understand each of the items in your Escape Room to ensure you can utilize their full potential.
+It is important to understand each of the props and puzzles in your Escape Room to ensure you can utilize them to their full potential.
 With this in mind I have created an instructional series to help familiarize yourself with our Cipher Wheels and Encryption Machines.

 Here we have Step by Step instructions for the Enigma II: